-- Can I recall an example of 'excessive' or exaggerated quantification (hyper-precision) - Am I haunted by a hidden assumptions, or by an elephants in the room nobody else sees?
+- Can I recall an example of 'excessive' or exaggerated quantification (hyper-precision)? - In my research am I haunted by a hidden assumptions, or by an elephants in the room nobody else sees?
 RULE THREE: detect GIGO (Garbage In, Garbage Out) Science or pseudo-science, artificial inflation/deflation of uncertainties

-- When it comes to quantification does the end justify the means? - Can I recall an instance where uncertainties have been either amplified or deflated instrumentally?
 Quantitative story-telling and responsible quantification "There is only a perspective seeing, only a perspective "knowing"; and the more affects we allow to speak about one thing, the more eyes, different eyes, we can use to observe one thing, the more complete will our "concept" of this thing, our "objectivity", be."

-Friedrich Nietzsche, Genealogy of Morals, Third Essay Quantitative story telling paying atetnion to frames - in order to open them ... ..
+Friedrich Nietzsche, Genealogy of Morals, Third Essay Quantitative story telling paying attention to frames - in order to open them ... ..
 To explore a broader set of plausible and relevant stories.